 If you ever tried to access Developer Options, the possibility is that you might have used it to turn on USB debugging.
 The feature helps developers and advanced users to perform various operations on Android devices such as sideloading apps, access data, changing system settings, and much more.

-It gives more control over your android via ADB interface.
+It gives more control over your android via the ADB interface.
 Therefore, turn off USB debugging.
 Once you have set all the options, turn off Developers options also to avoid any further possibility of your device getting hacked.

 Use Android Cautiously on Public Wi-Fi

 There are known exploits that work via unsecured WiFi such as Public WLANs.
-These exploits can lead to hacked Android after which the hacker can access the packets or information you send or receive on the network including transactions, password and login forms of sites you access.
+These exploits can lead to hacked Android after which the hacker can access the packets or information you send or receive on the network including transactions, passwords,s and login forms of sites you access.
 Therefore, get a VPN subscription if you frequently use your Android on public WiFi.